 12. Emphasize the Insignificance of Humans

-One of the top drone photography tips is to use the height advantage, to show how small humans are in comparison to their surroundings.
+One of the best things you can do is use the height advantage to show how small humans are in comparison to their surroundings.
 In the example below, we can see a beautiful beach setting.
 This photo is perfectly framed by the lady strolling through this setting in the bottom right-hand corner: